nextstrain/ncov/narratives/ncov_draft.md

 We would like to acknowledge the amazing and timely work done by all scientists involved in this outbreak, but particularly those working in China.
 Only through the rapid sharing of genomic data and metadata are analyses such as these possible.

-.

-The nCoV genomes were generously shared by scientists at the Shanghai Public Health Clinical Center & School of Public Health, Fudan University, Shanghai, China (Wuhan-Hu-1/2019), at the National Institute for Viral Disease Control and Prevention, China CDC, Beijing, China (Wuhan/IVDC-HB-01/2019, Wuhan/IVDC-HB-04/2020, Wuhan/IVDC-HB-05/2019) at the Institute of Pathogen Biology, Chinese Academy of Medical Sciences & Peking Union Medical College, Beijing, China (Wuhan/IPBCAMS-WH-01/2019, Wuhan/IPBCAMS-WH-02/2019, Wuhan/IPBCAMS-WH-03/2019, Wuhan/IPBCAMS-WH-04/2019), at the Wuhan Institute of Virology, Chinese Academy of Sciences, Wuhan, China (Wuhan/WIV02/2019, Wuhan/WIV04/2019, Wuhan/WIV05/2019, Wuhan/WIV06/2019, Wuhan/WIV07/2019), at the Department of Microbiology, Zhejiang Provincial Center for Disease Control and Prevention, Hangzhou, China (Zhejiang/WZ-01/2020, Zhejiang/WZ-02/2020), at the Guangdong Provincial Center for Diseases Control and Prevention (Guangdong/20SF012/2020, Guangdong/20SF013/2020, Guangdong/20SF014/2020, Guangdong/20SF025/2020, Guangdong/20SF028/2020, Guangdong/20SF040/2020) and at the Department of Medical Sciences, National Institute of Health, Nonthaburi, Thailand (Nonthaburi/61/2020, Nonthaburi/74/2020) via GISAID.
-We gratefully acknowledgement their contributions.
+The nCoV genomes were generously shared by scientists at the

+ * Shanghai Public Health Clinical Center & School of Public Health, Fudan University, Shanghai, China
+   - Wuhan-Hu-1/2019
+ * National Institute for Viral Disease Control and Prevention, China CDC, Beijing, China
+   - Wuhan/IVDC-HB-01/2019
+   - Wuhan/IVDC-HB-04/2020
+   - Wuhan/IVDC-HB-05/2019)
+ * Institute of Pathogen Biology, Chinese Academy of Medical Sciences & Peking Union Medical College, Beijing, China
+   - Wuhan/IPBCAMS-WH-01/2019
+   - Wuhan/IPBCAMS-WH-02/2019
+   - Wuhan/IPBCAMS-WH-03/2019
+   - Wuhan/IPBCAMS-WH-04/2019
+ * Wuhan Institute of Virology, Chinese Academy of Sciences, Wuhan, China
+   - Wuhan/WIV02/2019
+   - Wuhan/WIV04/2019
+   - Wuhan/WIV05/2019
+   - Wuhan/WIV06/2019
+   - Wuhan/WIV07/2019
+ * Department of Microbiology, Zhejiang Provincial Center for Disease Control and Prevention, Hangzhou, China
+   - Zhejiang/WZ-01/2020
+   - Zhejiang/WZ-02/2020
+ * Guangdong Provincial Center for Diseases Control and Prevention
+   - Guangdong/20SF012/2020
+   - Guangdong/20SF013/2020
+   - Guangdong/20SF014/2020
+   - Guangdong/20SF025/2020
+   - Guangdong/20SF028/2020
+   - Guangdong/20SF040/2020
+ * Department of Medical Sciences, National Institute of Health, Nonthaburi, Thailand
+   - Nonthaburi/61/2020
+   - Nonthaburi/74/2020

+These data were shared via [GISAID](https://gisaid.org).
+We gratefully acknowledge their contributions.